agri-gaia/seerep/docs/mkdocs/tutorials/writing-python-examples.md

 This function is essentially just a wrapper for `add_bb_raw()` to return the deserialized objects to be accessed through their regular flatbuffers interfaces (in this case of type `BoundingBoxes2DLabeledStamped.BoundingBoxes2DLabeledStamped`).

+### Allow for independent execution of the script

 ```python
 --8<-- "https://raw.githubusercontent.com/agri-gaia/seerep/feat/tests-mkdocs/examples/python/gRPC/images/gRPC_fb_addBoundingBox.py:122:137"
 ```

 The last part executes the script independently and targets the server at the default address, which is `localhost:9090`.
 On successful execution a subset of the sent data based on the returned mapping is printed.

+## Some important considerations

+To conclude for most of the examples it is best practice to follow this structure, namely first having a function which returns the serialized data, then wrapping that function to return the deserialized variant and at the end the `if __name__ == "__main__"` part of the script, such that the script can be executed independently.
+Of course functionality can be outsourced into other functions, when it makes sense.
+This structure eases the process of writing tests later on (see [writing-tests.md](writing-python-tests.md)), especially when `fb_flatc_dict` should be utilized.